 sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.disabled

-We need to create Nginx configuration for our website example.com
+We need to create an Nginx configuration for our website example.com

 .
 So let’s create an Nginx configuration file using nano